obsidianmd/obsidian-help/en/Plugins/Page preview.md

 To preview a page while in Editing view, press Ctrl (or Cmd on macOS) while hovering the cursor over the link.

 > [!tip]
-> Page preview even works inside the preview window.
+> In the plugin settings, you can configure Page preview to only open the preview automatically, or only when you press Ctrl (or Cmd on macOS).